Wii-Linux/wii-linux-ngx/README.md

 Issues that persist from neagix's original repo:

-Boot from MINI is well tested, but booting from IOS is broken.
-It seems that the IOS issues are very deeply rooted and stretch back very far.
-TODO: Did it **ever** work properly?
+Boot from MINI is well tested, but booting from IOS is very broken, and as of 4.19, has been removed entirely.

 Bugs probably introduced in the port of MIKEp5 from v2.6 to v3.x tree: